codeforamerica/adopt-a-hydrant/README.md

 [branch]: http://learn.github.com/p/branching.html
 [pr]: http://help.github.com/send-pull-requests/

-## Supported Ruby Versions
+## Supported Ruby Version
-This library aims to support and is [tested against][travis] the following Ruby
+This library aims to support and is [tested against][travis] Ruby version 1.9.3.
-implementations:

-* Ruby 1.9.2
-* Ruby 1.9.3

-If something doesn't work on one of these interpreters, it should be considered a bug.
+If something doesn't work on this version, it should be considered a bug.

-This library may inadvertently work (or seem to work) on other Ruby implementations, however support will only be provided for the versions listed above.
+This library may inadvertently work (or seem to work) on other Ruby implementations, however support will only be provided for the version above.

 If you would like this library to support another Ruby version, you may volunteer to be a maintainer.
 Being a maintainer entails making sure all tests